yk11SE/PythonFundamentalsCS50_yona/1 - Conditionals/PROBLEM0.3.md

 		$
 Next execute

-		mkdir faces
+		mkdir extensions
-to make a folder called faces in your codespace.
+to make a folder called extensions in your codespace.

 Then execute

-		cd faces
+		cd extensions
 to change directories into that folder.
-You should now see your terminal prompt as faces/ $.
+You should now see your terminal prompt as extensions/ $.
 You can now execute

-		code faces.py
+		code extensions.py
-to make a file called faces.py where you’ll write your program.
+to make a file called extensions.py where you’ll write your program.

 # How to Test
-Here’s how to test your code manually.
-At the `faces/ $` prompt in your terminal: :
+Here’s how to test your code manually:

-1. Run your program with python faces.py.
-Type Hello :) and press Enter.
-Your program should output: `Hello 🙂`
-2. Run your program with python faces.py.
-Type Goodbye :( and press Enter.
-Your program should output: `Goodbye 🙁`
+- Run your program with `python extensions.py`.
+Type `happy.jpg` and press Enter.
+Your program should output: `image/jpeg`
-3. Run your program with python faces.py.
-Type Hello :) Goodbye :( and press Enter.
-Your program should output: `Hello 🙂 Goodbye 🙁`
+- Run your program with `python extensions.py`.
+Type `document.pdf` and press Enter.
+Your program should output: `application/pdf`

+Be sure to test each of the other file formats, vary the casing of your input, and “accidentally” add spaces on either side of your input before pressing enter.
+Your program should behave as expected, case- and space-insensitively.

 # Commit your progran to GITHUB
-At the `faces/ $` prompt in your terminal:
+At the `extensions/ $` prompt in your terminal:

-		git add faces.py
+		git add extensions.py
-Add faces.py to the changes to be committed
+Add extensions.py to the changes to be committed

-		git commit -m “Upload completed faces.py“
-Commit all changes in the REPO with the comment “Upload completed faces.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*
+		git commit -m “Upload completed extensions.py“ Commit all changes in the REPO with the comment “Upload completed extensions.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push